Home for Global Students

 Acceptance rate is the percentage of admitted applicants compared to the total number of applicants in a given class or year.
 To calculate acceptance rates, you divide the number of accepted students by the total number of applicants.

-Northwestern University Acceptance Rate (Class of 2028)
+Northwestern University Acceptance Rate: Overall

+It is announced that the Northwestern University Acceptance Rate is just over 7% in 2025 (for the Class of 2029).
 While the university didn’t release the exact number of regular and early applicants, or the exact number of admitted students, we can estimate these numbers based on the acceptance rate and the approximate number of applicants.

-Northwestern Acceptance Rate for Class 2028
+Northwestern Acceptance Rate for Class 2029

 Number of Applications Accepted Students Acceptance Rate